 Independent bloggers, videographers, and citizen journalists have emerged as important providers of news, particularly during the Arab uprisings that began in 2011.
 In Libya and Syria, where authorities blocked international media access, local citizens came forward as independent journalists.
 Some filmed government crackdowns and posted footage online, while others disseminated breaking news through independent blogs, micro-blogs, and social media.
 In heavily restricted areas, their work opened a window through which the rest of the world could view the conflicts.
 Several of these journalists paid with their lives.
 In Syria, independent videographers Ferzat Jarban and Basil al-Sayed died in apparent targeted killings; in Libya, the founder of an independent website, Mohammed al-Nabbous, was shot while streaming live audio from a battle in Benghazi.

 Obtain press credentials before reporting, as you may need to prove your status upon demand.
 Many news organizations issue credentials on request to contract employees and other freelancers.
 At the very least, freelancers should obtain from an assigning news outlet a letter on the organization’s stationery that states their affiliation.
 Various journalist associations and trade groups also issue press credentials to qualified individuals who join their organizations, including the National Writers Union and the National Press Photographers Association, each based in the United States, and the International Federation of Journalists, based in Belgium.
+The Frontline Freelancers Register plans to begin issuing credentials for international freelance in 2018.
 Many press associations in other nations do the same, although independent bloggers can still face difficulty in getting credentials.
 Independent bloggers may find that compiling a portfolio of their journalistic work can help them make a case for obtaining press credentials.